scottblanc/whatifexplorer/docs/CausalModeling.md

 - **Coherent**: The causal story makes sense to domain experts

 This is an art more than a science—prompt engineering to get consistently good models is ongoing work.

+## Sensitivity Analysis

+Sensitivity analysis tests how changes to exogenous (input) nodes propagate through the model to affect terminal (output) nodes.
+This helps identify:

+1. **Strong effects**: Pathways where small input changes produce large output changes
+2. **Weak effects**: Pathways where input changes barely register in outputs (may indicate coefficient problems)
+3. **Asymmetric effects**: Pathways where increases and decreases have different magnitudes (common with threshold effects)
+4. **Bottlenecks**: Points where signal gets attenuated, preventing input changes from reaching outputs

+### How It Works

+The analysis runs interventions at ±25% and ±50% of each exogenous node's prior mean, then measures the resulting changes in all downstream nodes:

+1. Compute baseline distributions with no interventions
+2. For each exogenous node and each intervention level:
+   - Set the intervention value
+   - Run Monte Carlo propagation
+   - Compare resulting distributions to baseline
+   - Record both percentage and absolute changes
+3. Aggregate results to identify patterns

+### Bottleneck Detection

+A bottleneck occurs when a large input change (50%) produces a small terminal output change (<10%).
+The analysis traces the causal path to identify the intermediate node with the smallest change—this is likely where the signal is being lost.

+Common causes:
+- Threshold effect coefficients too small for the domain
+- Multiplicative effects with factors too close to 1.0
+- Circuit breakers clamping values before they can propagate

+### AI Recalibration

+When sensitivity analysis identifies issues, the "Recalibrate with AI" feature sends the analysis report to an LLM along with the current model.
+The LLM suggests specific edge coefficient changes to fix:

+- Weak effects by increasing coefficients along the path
+- Asymmetric effects by adjusting threshold or multiplicative parameters
+- Bottlenecks by strengthening the weakest link in the chain

+The suggested changes are applied automatically, and the analysis re-runs to verify improvement.